CS-5001-Shell/Iteration/README.md

 parameter a list of integers and a single int provided by the user.
 It will return the number of values in the list that exceed the user's target number.

+Your main function will test your function implementation by calling `find_greater` at least five times with arguments to exercise different test cases.

 ## Count ing Words
 Write a Python program that implements a function `count_ing_words() -> int`.
 The function will use a while loop to read words from the user until the user enters 'quit'.
 Return the number of words the user entered that ended with the characters 'ing'.
 The last line of the output below will be printed by the main function.